MacsDickinson/blog/Snow/_posts/2014-03-25-Feature-Folders-Nancy.md

 metadescription: Learn how to utilise use feature folders in the Nancy web framework
 ---

-Working on large applications can get a little messy and related components can end up strewn accross a project.
-When working with MVC or Nancy I often find myself in situations where I'm sifting through the crontrollers, models and views folders to find related files.
+Working on large applications can get a little messy and related components can end up strewn across a project.
+When working with MVC or Nancy I often find myself in situations where I'm sifting through the controllers, models and views folders to find related files.
 This is frustrating at best - especially when the height of one of these folders can span the hight of your monitor.
 One solution may be to get a bigger monitor - but there's a limit.

 ![Giant Monitor][0]